Motobécane: Mopeds and bike with auxiliary engine

 Motobécane introduced a moped, the Mobylette, in 1949; over the next 48 years, Motobécane manufactured 14 million Mobylettes.
 In India the same model was manufactured under licence by Mopeds India Ltd under the name Suvega.
 In the UK Raleigh manufactured Mobylettes under licence from Motobecane as the "RM" series from 1960 until 1971.
 In the late 1960s these "Raleigh" mopeds accounted for 38% of UK moped sales.
 American retailer Montgomery Ward imported Motobecane mopeds and sold them via their catalog under the Riverside captive import brand.

 The motorcycles up to the V40 version without shock absorbers.
 The 'bike with auxiliary engine', had a maximum speed of 25 kph and were limited to 0.23 kW.
 After this series and from 1961, with the use of Japanese parts and adding rear suspension, the Models V50 and higher were able to reach a speed of 45 kph hour and with a power of 1.2 kW.

 In 1978, Canadian Walter Muma rode a 50V 11,500 miles on a 3-month trip that began in Toronto, brought him to Alaska, and back to Toronto.

-After being acquired by Yamaha, MBK continued producing mopeds, becoming a force in French moped racing.
+After being acquired by Yamaha, MBK Industrie continued producing mopeds, becoming a force in French moped racing.